MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 ## Diagnostic logs

 In additional to Intune logs from `edge://intunehelp/`, you may be asked by Microsoft Support to provide diagnostic logs of Microsoft Edge for iOS and Android.
-You can either upload the logs to Microsoft servers or save them locally and share them directly with Microsoft Support.
+You can either upload the logs to Microsoft server or save them locally and share them directly with Microsoft Support.

 ### Upload logs to Microsoft server
-Follow these steps to upload logs to Microsoft servers:
+Follow these steps to upload logs to Microsoft server:
 1. Reproduce the issue.
 2. Open the overflow menu by clicking the hamburger icon at the bottom-right corner.
 3. Swipe left and select **Help and feedback**.
 4. In the **Describe what's happening section**, provide details about the issue so the support team can identify the relevant logs.
-5. Upload the logs to Microsoft servers by clicking the button at the top-right corner.
+5. Upload the logs to Microsoft server by clicking the button at the top-right corner.

 ### Save logs locally and share directly with Microsoft Support